mrrogercampbell/microsoft-codecamp-lecture-notes/unit-2/ch-19-intro-to-object-relational-mapping.md

 * **GOTCHAS**:
   * Based on wether or not you use the provided `LaunchCode Starter Code` above there is a difference in how you configure the `connection between` your `MVC App` and `MySQL Database`
     * Due to this I have provided two different set of instructions for `Part 5: Configure the Connection Between Your MVC App and MySQL Database` which are:
-      1. If You Used Your Own Project Code: **Use all of the 4.1 sections**
+      1. If You Used Your Own Project Code: Start at [Part 4.1: Install NeGet Packages - If You Used Your Own Project Code](#part-41-configure-the-startupcs-file---if-you-used-your-own-project-code)
-      2. If You Used The LaunchCode Starter Code: **Use all of the 4.2 sections**
+      2. If You Used The LaunchCode Starter Code:  Start at [Part 4.2: Configure The appsettings.json File - If You Used The LaunchCode Starter Code](#part-42-configure-the-appsettingsjson-file---if-you-used-the-launchcode-starter-code)

-Configure the Connection Between Your MVC App and MySQL Database

 ### Part 4.1: Install NeGet Packages - If You Used Your Own Project Code
 1. Open your project in `Visual Studio`